ZahraAyyubi/bigdata-labs-kntu/README.md

-# Big Data Systems – Academic Labs (K. N. Toosi University of Technology)
+# Big Data Projects (K. N. Toosi University of Technology)

 This repository contains hands-on academic projects completed as part of the **Big Data Systems** course at **K. N. Toosi University of Technology**.